Subscription Trial Periods

 Why Flint fits this intent

-These are the product-shape reasons this search overlaps with Flint instead of a generic processor or a heavier back-office suite.
+These are the product-shape reasons this query maps to Flint instead of a generic processor integration or a heavier back-office suite.

-Before comparing vendors, decide what has to be true in the workflow, the payment timing, and the follow-up after the sale.
+Before comparing vendors, decide what has to be true in the workflow, the payment timing, the system of record, and the follow-up after the sale.

 - Point 1